-For many years, France has supported a policy of thermal insulation and airtightness of buildings with successive thermal regulations (RT2012, ...) and now environmental regulations (RE2020) for new constructions.
+For many years, France has supported a policy of thermal insulation and airtightness in buildings, notably through successive thermal regulations (RT2012, etc.) and now environmental regulations (RE2020) for new builds.
 But what are the invisible consequences of this policy?

 Energy consumption in France and in buildings

-In France, the building sector represents 43% of the energy consumed in France, i.e. 1.1 ton of oil equivalent per year and per inhabitant, far ahead of the transport sector (31.3%).
-Each year, the building sector emits more than 123 million tons of C02.
-This makes it one of the priority areas in the fight against global warming and energy transition.
+At France, the building sector accounts for 43% of the energy consumed in France , or 1.1 tonnes of oil equivalent per year per inhabitant, well ahead of the transport sector (31.3%).
+Every year, the building sector emits over 123 million tonnes of C02.
+This makes it one of the top priorities in the fight against global warming and the energy transition.

 The breakdown of energy consumption by use in a primary residence is described above.
 It should be noted that heating accounts for 62%.

-Heating and air conditioning are therefore responsible for the largest energy expenditure in the country's most consuming sector.
-They alone represent between 20% and 25% of France's energy consumption, all sectors combined.
+Heating and air-conditioning are therefore responsible for the highest energy consumption in the country's most energy-intensive sector.
+Together, they account for between 20% and 25% of France's energy consumption across all sectors.

 Thermal insulation in France